Hutteen SC

-Hutteen Sporting Club (نادي حطين الرياضي) is a Syrian professional football club based in Latakia, Syria.
+Hutteen Sport Club (نادي حطين الرياضي) is a Syrian professional football club based in Latakia, Syria.
 The club was founded in 1945.
 The club's greatest achievement was winning the Syrian Cup in 2001.
 The club colours are blue and white.
 Their home stadium, Latakia Municipal Stadium, has a capacity of 28,000 spectators.
 The club is currently playing in Syrian Premier League.

 History

 It was founded in 1945 in the city of Latakia, although it sometimes plays at home in the capital Damascus.
 They have never won the Premier League title, their most important title being the Syrian Cup won in 2001 after beating Al-Jaish SC 1–0 in the final in four finals they have played.

 At the international level they have participated in the AFC Cup Winners' Cup in 2001, in which they were eliminated in the second round by the Al-Shabab of Saudi Arabia and in the 2001 Arab Club Champions Cup, where they were eliminated in the first round.